-CHAPTER 5 | EVALUATION OF THE RESTORATION ALTERNATIVES AND IDENTIFICATION OF THE PREFERRED RESTORATION ALTERNATIVE
+CHAPTER 5 | EVALUATION OF THE RESTORATION ALTERNATIVES AND IDENTIFICATION OF THE SELECTED RESTORATION ALTERNATIVE

-This chapter describes ONRT's evaluation of the proposed restoration projects that met the screening criteria and outlines the Preferred Restoration Alternative.
-The Preferred Restoration Alternative includes all of the proposed restoration projects that met the screening criteria.
+This chapter describes ONRT's evaluation of the proposed restoration projects that met the screening criteria and outlines the Selected Restoration Alternative.
+The preferred alternative described in the Draft RP is now the selected alternative described in the Final RP.
+The Selected Restoration Alternative includes all of the proposed restoration projects that met the screening criteria.
 However, these projects together requested more funding than is available through this settlement.
-Therefore, ONRT may fund only certain portions of the proposed projects.
+Therefore, ONRT will fund only certain portions of the selected projects.
 The cost assessment is discussed as part of ONRT's evaluation in the following sections and summarized at the end of this chapter.

-5.1 PROPOSED ALTERNATIVES AND THE PREFERRED RESTORATION ALTERNATIVE
+5.1 PROPOSED ALTERNATIVES AND THE SELECTED RESTORATION ALTERNATIVE

-The alternatives that ONRT evaluated as part of this draft restoration plan include the following:
+The alternatives that ONRT evaluated as part of this final restoration plan include the following: